How To Set Up Apache and PHP from Homebrew on macOS

 <VirtualHost *:80> ServerName my-project.test DocumentRoot /path/to/my-project <Directory /path/to/my-project> Require all granted AllowOverride All </Directory> </VirtualHost>

-This configures a virtual host on port 80.
+This sets up a virtual host on port 80.

 ServerName sets the hostname for the virtual site.
 When we visit